CNMAT/OpenSoundControl.org/spec-1_0.md

 it means supplying the method with arguments and causing the method's effect to take place.

-An OSC Server's OSC Methods are arranged in a tree strcuture called an *OSC Address Space*.
+An OSC Server's OSC Methods are arranged in a tree structure called an *OSC Address Space*.
 The leaves of this tree are the OSC Methods and the branch nodes are called *OSC Containers*.
 An OSC Server's OSC Address Space can be dynamic; that is, its contents and shape can change over time.

-Each OSC Method and each OSC Container other than the root of the tree has a symbolic name, an ASCII string consiting of printable characters other than the following:
+Each OSC Method and each OSC Container other than the root of the tree has a symbolic name, an ASCII string consisting of printable characters other than the following:

   --------------- ------------------- --------------------------